Caribbean: European contact

-Soon after Christopher Columbus came to the Caribbean including Hispaniola and Martinica, both Portuguese and Spanish explorers began claiming territories in Central and South America.
+Christopher Columbus arrived in the Caribbean on the island of Hispaniola in 1492.
+Soon afterward, both Portuguese and Spanish explorers began claiming territories in Central and South America.
 These early colonies brought gold to Europe; most specifically England, the Netherlands, and France.
 These nations hoped to establish profitable colonies in the Caribbean.
-Colonial rivalries made the Caribbean a cockpit for European wars for centuries.
+Colonial rivalries made the Caribbean a battleground for European wars for centuries.

-Columbus, and the early colonists of Hispaniola, treated the indigenous peoples brutally, even enslaving children.
 In 1512, after pressure from Dominican friars, the Laws of Burgos were introduced by the Spanish Crown to better protect the rights of the New World natives.
 The Spanish used a form of slavery called the Encomienda, where slaves would be awarded to the conquistadors, who were charged with protecting and converting their slaves.
 This had a devastating impact on the population, so starting in 1503, slaves from Africa were imported to the colony.
-Jamaica was ceded to England by Spain while both Martinica and the western third of Hispaniola were ceded to France.
+Jamaica was ceded to England by Spain while both Martinique and the western third of Hispaniola were ceded to France.

 While early slave traders were Portuguese and Spanish, known as the First Atlantic System, by the 17th century the trade became dominated by British, French, and Dutch merchants.
 This was known as the Second Atlantic System.
 5 million African slaves would be taken to the Caribbean, and around half would be traded to the British Caribbean islands.
 Slavery was abolished first in the Dutch Empire in 1814.
 Spain abolished slavery in its empire in 1811, with the exceptions of Cuba, Puerto Rico, and Santo Domingo.
 Slavery was not abolished in Cuba until 1886.
 Britain abolished the slave trade in 1807, and slavery proper in 1833.
 France abolished slavery in its colonies in 1848.